watson-intu/self-docs/workshops/Workshop2-CustomizingTheConversationService/lab-docs/README.md

 In this workshop, you customize the greeting in the dialog from the Conversation service workspace and extend the conversation by adding new intents, new entities, and new dialog.

-**Before you begin:** You must have a Mac or Windows laptop, and you must have completed Workshop 1: Say Hello!.
+**Before you begin:** You must have a Mac or Windows laptop, and you must have completed [Workshop 1 --  Say Hello!](../../../workshops/Workshop1-SayingHello/lab-docs/README.md).

 Complete the following tasks: